IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

      (floating), double click where you want the wire to end.

    - To add labels (the 'Vout' label shown above), press 'l' and type in the name of your label.

-   - Labels connect two or more nodes together without actually drawing the wire on screen
+   - Labels connect two or more nodes together without actually drawing the wire on screen.
+They're basically magic wire tunnels linked by name.

 #.
 Assign component values to components.
 For each resistor and capacitor,
    mouse over and press 'v'.
 In the 'Text' field, type the appropriate value.